-Starting your journey as a puppy parent can be exciting, but potty train a stubborn puppy is tough.
+Starting your journey as a puppy parent can be exciting, but potty training a stubborn puppy is tough.
 Accidents, frustration, and feeling stuck are common.
-But, with the right approach, even the toughest puppies can learn to go potty outside1.
+But, with the right approach, even the toughest puppies can learn to go potty outside.

 This guide will give you expert tips and a simple plan to potty train your puppy in 7 days.
 Say goodbye to cleaning up accidents and hello to a well-trained pup.
 Let’s start and learn how to potty train your puppy successfully!